linkml/linkml/sphinx/generators/python.rst

 We use the standard `Python dataclasses framework <https://docs.python.org/3/library/dataclasses.html>`_

-Note that there is an alternative pydanticgen generator for using Pydantic, see `pydanticgen <pydanticgen>`_
+Note that there is an alternative generator for using Pydantic, see :doc:`Pydantic <generators/pydantic>`

 Inheritance
 ^^^^^^^^^^^